PhilWaldmann/openrecord/docs/setup.md

 # Require only what you need

-OpenRecord supports different databases and backends.
+OPENRECORD supports different databases and backends.
 If you are using e.g. [Postgres](https://www.postgresql.org/) only, it won't make any sense to load code for `ldap` or `rest` stores.
-In order to avoid this useless memory overhead, you could `require` OpenRecord in the following way:
+In order to avoid this useless memory overhead, you could `require` OPENRECORD in the following way:

 ```js
 const Store = require('openrecord/store/postgres')